kin027/aerogap/README.md

   - There's a 6-month delay for when the government makes the DB1B tables available to the public

-- The exact passenger count is unknown because the DB1B tables are only a random 10% sample of tickets, so the program multiplies DB1B numbers by 10 to approximate the actual count
+- The exact passenger count is unknown because the DB1B tables are only a random 10% sample of tickets, so DB1B counts are multiplied by 10 to approximate the actual count

 - Routes with an airport outside the U.S. are excluded because the DB1B tables only have American airports